 1. Find a Curly Hair Routine That Works for You.

-As we already mentioned, the products and techniques you use will depend a lot on the type of curls you’re dealing with.
-Tighter spirals are usually drier, denser, and more prone to breakage than soft waves, which means you’ll need thicker, more hydrating creams and gels to care for your curls.
+As we already mentioned, the products and techniques you use will depend greatly on the type of curls you’re dealing with.
+Tighter spirals are usually drier, denser, and more prone to breakage than soft waves, so you’ll need thicker, more hydrating creams and gels to care for your curls.
 Conversely, wavy-haired ladies should steer clear of heavy products that can weigh hair down, making it limp, lifeless, and greasy.

 Read up on your specific curly hair type, and don’t be afraid to try out new products and techniques recommended for you.
-You may find a miracle product that meets all your styling needs, or you may find that layering a few different products together yields better results.
+You may find a miracle product that meets all your styling needs or that layering a few different products together yields better results.

 2. Don’t Overwash.